Reviewed on May 17, 2026 · By North York Guide Editorial

 What are the best Korean restaurants in North York?

-Nakwon Kisa at 4895 Yonge St is the hottest Korean spot in North York with 1M+ YouTube views and daily customer limits.
-Daldongnae Korean BBQ at 6034 Yonge St has 4.4 stars across 3,071 Google reviews and is the consensus default for charcoal AYCE BBQ.
+Nakwon Kisa at 4895 Yonge St is the hottest Korean spot in North York — so busy since opening in July 2025 that it imposed a daily customer limit by August 10, 2025.
+Daldongnae Korean BBQ at 6034 Yonge St has a 4.4-star Google rating across 3,071 reviews and is the consensus default for charcoal BBQ (ordered à la carte, with unlimited banchan).
 Mapo Gamjatang at 4916 Yonge St serves pork bone soup from a 50-year Mapo House recipe.
-Buk Chang Dong Soon Tofu at 5445 Yonge St is the Reddit-endorsed pick for Korean stews.
+Buk Chang Dong Soon Tofu at 5445 Yonge St is the go-to pick for Korean stews with a 4.7-star Google rating.

 Where is the best Korean BBQ in North York?

-Daldongnae Korean BBQ at 6034 Yonge St is the most popular AYCE Korean BBQ in North York, with 3,071 Google reviews and 3,479 Xiaohongshu likes.
-For a premium date-night experience, Omiwol at 153 Yorkland Blvd (featured in blogTO's Winterlicious 2026 list) offers Toronto's first triple-aged short ribs — dry, wet, and ice-aged in-house.
+Daldongnae Korean BBQ at 6034 Yonge St is the most popular charcoal Korean BBQ in North York, with a 4.4-star Google rating across 3,071 reviews, and it's the Reddit r/askTO pick for a birthday dinner.
+For a premium date-night experience, Omiwol at 153 Yorkland Blvd offers Toronto's first triple-aged short ribs — dry-aged, wet-aged, and ice-aged in-house — and is currently trending on TikTok in 2026.

 What is the cheapest Korean food in North York?